laardi/PudasjarviUniversity/README.md

 # PudasjarviUniversity

-Tämä on kusinen nettisivu rojekti uliopisto kurssia varten.

-This is a pissy web page project for univeritsy course.
+This is a web UI project for univeritsy course.